apollographql/apollo-client/docs/source/how-it-works.md

 One option might be to just throw that blob of JSON directly into the store, and be done with it.
 But it turns out that the best option is to _normalize_ the data (see [Benefits](#query-benefits)).
 This means splitting the tree into individual objects and references between them, and storing those objects in a flattened data structure.

 This process requires generating a unique identifier for each object, because we need to be able to refer to the objects somehow to put them back together again.

-By default, `ApolloClient` will attempt to use the commonly found primary keys of `id` and `_id` for the unique identifier if they exist on an object.
+By default, `ApolloClient` will attempt to use the commonly found primary keys of `id` and `_id` for the unique identifier if they exist along with `__typename` on an object.

-If `id` and `_id` are not specified, `ApolloClient` will, by default, fall back to the path to the object in the query, such as `ROOT_QUERY.allPeople.0` for the first record returned on the `allPeople` root query.
+If `id` and `_id` are not specified, or if `__typename` is not specified, `ApolloClient` will fall back to the path to the object in the query, such as `ROOT_QUERY.allPeople.0` for the first record returned on the `allPeople` root query.

 This "getter" behavior for unique identifiers can be configured manually via the `dataIdFromObject` option passed to the `ApolloClient` constructor, so you can pick which field is used if some of your data follows unorthodox primary key conventions.